Stock Based Compensation

 * includes both stock grants and option grants

-The following table summarizes the Company’s stock option activity and related information for the period from December 31, 2014 to June 30, 2015:
+The following table summarizes the Company’ stock option activity and related information for the period from December 31, 2016 to June 30, 2017 (number of options in thousands):

 The entire disclosure for compensation-related costs for equity-based compensation, which may include disclosure of policies, compensation plan details, allocation of equity compensation, incentive distributions, equity-based arrangements to obtain goods and services, deferred compensation arrangements, employee stock ownership plan details and employee stock purchase plan details.